While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 They’re not reproducible:

-...at least not as exactly reproducible as automated webinars.
+...at least not as exactly reproducible as recorded webinars.
 The chemistry of a live webinar happens one time.
 If it works, you can try to duplicate elements that made it work.
 But the variables are many.
 Automated webinars are more consistent, and likely to produce more consistent results.

 It would be great if we could bottle up a great live webinar and offer it to thousands more people.
 But we can't.
 Even live webinar replays just don't have the same effect.